maestronick1/JS-Review-Readme-Deliverable-7-20/JsReadme.md

 ```

-## Summary of what I have learned so far in HTML, CSS, Javascript
+## Summary of what I have learned so far in HTML, CSS, Javascript-7/23/20
     THe first thing i will say that that the coding world contains an seemingly endless amout of informations and uses for the languages.
 I have learned how to sharpened up my HTML  a lot more even in a week; short cuts, diffrent ways to nest elements to work for my approach of coding, different inputs, the improtant ways that html ties to javascript and other laguanges.
 In CSS i have learned easier wys to manipulate stylings and alignments of many differnt elements.
 Javascript has been the most challenging language of all.
 It seems the language is so vast.
 I have leanred anbout functions, Objects, datatyes, the different typ of functions and algoritms, APIs, contractors, classes, fetch, json, and much more.
 I am particularly fond on DOM manipulation, because I like how it coresponds with HTML and CSS.
 NO DOUBT that i will be learning musch mopre soon.

 # Object Oriented Programing